 On behalf of a broad-based membership that is nearly 10,000 strong, the PA Chamber has crafted a 2019 legislative agenda that aims to generate cost savings for employers; encourages their growth and hiring potential; and offers them the fairness and predictability they deserve when doing business in Pennsylvania.
 We have been proud to carry out the mission of building a stronger economic foundation for more than 100 years by working with our members, local chamber partners and pro-business lawmakers across the state on public policies that will boost the Commonwealth’s competitiveness and improve the quality of life for all Pennsylvanians.

-The state’s Independent Fiscal Office recently projected an up to $1.7 billion deficit in the 2019-20 fiscal year.
-While other fiscal experts are more optimistic about the state’s economic outlook headed into budget negotiations, pro-growth lawmakers are insisting that the coming year’s spending plan be crafted responsibly and with consideration to Pennsylvania’s major cost-drivers.
-Among the highest fiscal obligations is the state’s public pension payments in both the State Employees Retirement System and the Public School Employees Retirement System – as you can see through the chart below, pensions as a share of school district expenses grew a whopping 418.6 percent from the 2010-11 school year to 2016-17.
+A year of strong revenue collections aided in the passage of a responsible spending plan for the 2019-20 Fiscal Year that put significant savings ($319 million) in the state’s Rainy Day Fund to help the Commonwealth better withstand future economic downturns.
+However, growing cost-drivers continue to put a strain on the state’s General Fund.
+Among the Commonwealth’s highest fiscal obligations is the state’s public pension payments in both the State Employees Retirement System and the Public School Employees Retirement System – as you can see on the accompanying chart, pensions as a share of school district expenses grew a whopping 418.6 percent from the 2010-11 school year to 2016-17.

-In 2019, the PA Chamber is advocating for further reforms to the pension systems that will address an enormous unfunded liability, while joining in the call for a budget that doesn’t place new undue tax burdens on the state’s business community or individual taxpayers.
+The PA Chamber is advocating for further reforms to the pension systems that will address the state’s enormous unfunded liability.
+During 2019-20 budget negotiations, we also worked with lawmakers to ensure a spending plan that didn’t place undue tax burdens on the state’s business community or individual taxpayers..
+Our organization continues to promote these sound fiscal policies as the best way to keep Pennsylvania’s positive economic momentum going strong.

 “One-size-fits-all” policies that govern labor relations and employment rules in Pennsylvania often fail to consider adverse impacts on employers.
 The PA Chamber supports public policy that helps facilitate a fair work environment without triggering unintended consequences that hurt employers.